 Modern India has a history of a vibrant and active social sector.
 Many local development organisations, community organisations, social movements, activist groups, networks and non-governmental organisations populate the space for social action.

 The ‘Stories of Change: Case Study Challenge’ seeks to facilitate and recognise documentation of good practices of social change.
-However, unlike the usual ‘good practices’ literature, the University’s focus is on reflections and learning, including capturing the limitations of such practices in a case study format focusing on existing interventions of NGOs, social movements, government programmes, and other development organisations including CSR foundations who are directly implementing the interventions.
+However, unlike the usual ‘good practices’ literature, the University’s focus is on reflections and learning, including capturing the limitations of such practices.
+These are recorded/captured in a case study format focusing on existing interventions of NGOs, social movements, government programmes, and other development organisations including CSR foundations who are directly implementing the interventions.

 Three editions of the Stories of Change have been published.
 Volume III (2021−22) is a special edition on response to COVID-19 crisis by Civil Society.

 For any queries, reach out to us at firstname.lastname@example.org